go-echarts/go-echarts/.github/pull_request_template.md

 <!-- Thanks for you contribution !!! -->

 # Description
+> Please share your ideas and awesome changes.

 <!-- Please include a summary of the change or which issue is fixed.
 Please also include relevant motivation and context.